Configure OS Networking Through Workflow Steps

 Ensure that the

-sudoers file on the target VM doesn't contain the following line:
+sudoers file on the target VM does not contain the following line:

 See Port Requirements.